nguyenchiencong/nguyenchiencong.github.io/_pages/contact.md

 permalink: /contact
 ---

-I do not wish to receive any email at the moment.
+I do not wish to receive any unsolicited email at the moment.